rbrisita/data-science/README.md

 README.md

-run_analysis,R contains the loading, parsing, and cleaning of data.
+run_analysis.R contains the loading, parsing, and cleaning of data.